Until recently virtual reality was a fantasy. But today this immersive technology is profoundly penetrating our lives.

 1. Personal computer, iOS or Android smartphone, or console.

-3. HMD or VR glasses – a virtual reality device mounted on user’s head.
+3. HMD or VR glasses – a virtual reality device mounted on a user’s head.
 The most popular high-performance VR headsets are Oculus Rift, HTC Vive, and Playstation VR.

 4. Input hardware – devices that enable users to interact with a virtual world through hand manipulations.
 Input devices also may provide users with a haptic feedback through a change of button pressure, vibration, etc. They help users interact with virtual environments in a natural way.